Weight Loss Plateau After Injections: Common Causes and Simple Fixes

 Stay hydrated

 Dehydration can impair metabolism and increase hunger cues.
-Drinking enough water supports digestion, fullness and overall energy.
+Adequate water intake supports digestion, fullness and overall energy.
+Including water-rich foods like fruits and vegetables also contributes to hydration.
+Drinking water before meals may help reduce overeating by promoting a sense of fullness.

 When to Consider Professional Help